dani1995ar/filplast-dashboard/README.md

 # HTML CRUD TEMPLATE

-Basic bootstrap CRUD template for filplast
+This was meant to be a basic bootstrap CRUD template for a small company.
+However I keep adding and adding features, but hopefully one day it will be finished, until then I will keep updating this readme with entries similar to a blog.